 What is the Tutorial Project?

 The Johns Hopkins Tutorial Project is an after-school tutoring program that provides academic support for elementary school students (grades 1-5).
-Children are paired with Johns Hopkins University students and receive one-on-one help in reading and math in this program.
+Children are paired with Johns Hopkins University students and receive one-on-one tutoring in reading and math.

 There is an on-site computer lab and children’s library available to help provide individualized instruction for each child.
 Tutors are trained and supported throughout the semester by a full-time professional educator.
 Additional student staff oversee the progress of each tutor-tutee pair to ensure that they are receiving the support, guidance, and resources that are needed to reach academic success.

 Originally founded in 1958, under the auspices of the chaplain’s office, the program now functions as part of the university’s Center for Social Concern.
-The Tutorial Project is one of the many programs overseen by the CSC.
 Funding is provided by Johns Hopkins University and individual donors and contributors.

 For more information about the Tutorial Project, please call 410-516-7673 or email email@example.com.